pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/alpha_phase.rst

 During this phase Alpha release `tracker bugs`_ should also be fixed.

-For the packages, `urgent package list`_ is created periodically and put as text file under the related releases' `package source repository`_ `devel branch`_.
+For the packages, `urgent package list`_ is created periodically and put as text file under `package source repository`_ `devel branch`_.
-These packages are updated and merged to new `package source repository`_ at given period and time.
+These packages are updated to required versions and merged to `package source repository`_ at given period and time.

 As we can see during alpha phase rapid changes occur and so the software can be unstable and could cause crashes or data loss.